joffreyverd/notes/src/tech/shell.md

 # find where is stored a command on a machine
 which <commandName>

-# get my ssh public key
+# get ssh public key
 cat ~/.ssh/id_rsa.pub
+# get ssh private key

 # prettify an entiere project
 prettier --write "**/*.js"